rafaelchiafarelli/dpi666/README.md

-# dpi666
+# dpi565 - dpi configuration for cheap 2.8 inch display

-This is a Fork of  fenlogic/vga666
+This is a Fork of  fenlogic/vga565

 The aim of this repo is to provide device trees and example configs for any one attampting to use a DPI screen with a RaspberryPi B+.